about

 Short (official) bio:

 I attended Elon University in North Carolina for my undergrad, an amazing small, liberal arts school.
 There I fell in love with media studies.
 I can’t speak highly enough of the School of Communications there and the impact it has had on me academically.
-I worked at the radio station (WSOE) all four years, including a year as GM, and was an editor for the weekly newspaper (The Pendulum).
-I graduated in 2002 with a dual bachelor’s degree in communication (broadcast and corporate) and journalism.
+I worked at the radio station (WSOE) all four years, including as general manager, and was an editor for the weekly newspaper (The Pendulum).
+I graduated in 2002 with a dual bachelor’s degree in communications (broadcast and corporate) and journalism.

 After college, I moved to the DC area and began a five-year stint as an editor at PR Newswire, an international news distribution service.
 I loved the job, but it wasn’t intellectually challenging enough (and I’d planned to eventually go to grad school since I was an undergrad).
 I attended Georgetown University, enrolling in their Communication, Culture & Technology (CCT) program, and wrote my master’s thesis on the role social network sites play in changing the face of interpersonal communication, with a focus on potential negative outcomes.
 This research was facilitated by a survey of more than 600 Georgetown University undergraduates.
 A digital copy of the thesis can be accessed here (but please, don’t read it!).